 If you’re looking for a reliable way to start a campfire in any weather conditions, magnesium fire starters are the way to go.
 Unlike matches or lighters, this fire-starting tool won’t run out, won’t let you down when damp, and is a “breeze” to use in windy conditions.

-Because not too many campers are familiar with using a fire starter, we’ve put together a simple, step-by-step guide to show you how it’s done.
+Because not all campers are familiar with using a magnesium fire starter, we’ve put together a simple, step-by-step guide to show you how it’s done.

 What You’ll Need